G-Core/product-documentation/documentation/cloud/networking/create-and-manage-a-network.md

  <img src="https://assets.gcore.pro/docs/cloud/networking/create-and-manage-a-network/__________________.png" alt="__________________.png">

 In the drop-down window, enter a name for the network and click Create network.
-If you want to create a network for Baremetal servers, activate the Baremetal Network selector.
+If you want to create a network for bare metal servers, activate the **Bare Metal Network** selector.

-Baremetal network can also be used for virtual instances, for connectivity between Baremetal and virtual machines.
+A Bare Metal Network can also be used for virtual instances, for connectivity between bare metals and virtual machines.

 <img src="https://assets.gcore.pro/docs/cloud/networking/create-and-manage-a-network/_____2_____________________.png" alt="_____2_____________________.png">